Angel's Rest Lookout

 Run this trail?

 Add details to help others plan their adventure.

 “A Forested ascent and rock scramble to a beautiful overlook of the Columbia River Gorge.”— Andrew Martz

 The trail is full of interesting points, like a rocky section that provides a great view of the river as it cuts across a beautiful mossy slope.
 This viewpoint leads into a section of close growing vegetation that creates the pleasant impression of a tunnel during the growing months.
 Ahead you'll soon reach Coopey Falls as it musically cascades over 150'.

 Continuing on, the trail begins to moderately steepen as it heads towards a series of tightly clustered switchbacks.
 Just past the switchbacks is a boulder field traverse that lets you know your close to the top of the run.
 Make sure to investigate the views behind you before moving on.

-.
+A final switchback brings the trail to the junction with the Viewpoint Spur.
 Looking straight ahead will reveal the long line of tall cliffs that make up Angel's Rest.
 As you traverse along the spur there's just one small scramble section between you and the edge of the outcropping.
 Get ready to enjoy the excellent views of the Columbia Gorge you've earned.